The Amazon

 • Spends more time hopping than flying.

-• Have a loud frog-like call that can be heard up to a half mile away in the jungle.
+• It has a loud frog-like call that can be heard up to a half mile away in the jungle.

 Sloths